learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 In the example given in `schnet_config.json`, a vector of size 900 (3x `mol_basis` because of three attention heads with concatenation) is converted to size 450 through a linear layer.
 Then a dropout layer and the ReLU activation are applied.
 Then another linear layer converts it to size 1, and a final dropout layer is applied.
 Note that this does not have a sigmoid layer because the model is trained with a BCELogits loss, which is equal to cross-entropy loss + sigmoid, but is more stable.
 At inference you must remember to apply the sigmoid layer!

+- `gauss_embed` (bool): Whether to expand distances in a Gaussian basis, or just use them as they are
 - `batch_embeddings` (bool): Whether to use fingerprints already present in the dataset instead of learning the fingerprints.
 In this case the dataset properties must contain fingerprints under the key `fingerprints`.
 - `trainable_gauss` (bool): Whether the width and spacings of the Gaussian functions are learnable parameters.
 - `extra_features` (list]): a list of names of any extra features to concatenate with the learned features.
 Each dictionary only needs the key `name`, which tells you the name of the feature in the dataset.